HokkaidoDev/HokkaidoDev/README.md

 ## Hi there 👋

+My name is Roman and I'm an Udemy-trained student interested in all things Android & Computer Science!
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ToDoList, building an app for people who want to put their affairs in order.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning RxJava stuff and I want to improve my ToDoList with this tool.
-- 👯 I’m looking to collaborate on ...
+- 📫 How to reach me: hokkaido_dev.com
 <!--
 **HokkaidoDev/HokkaidoDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.